BillJr99/Ursinus-CIE100-Fall2026/_pages/syllabus.md

 ### **Approximate Weekly Reading and Paper Assignment Schedule (see the formal schedule with exact dates above)**

+Some of the following dates are subject to adjustment; for example, if the class works with a Writing Fellow, then some essay drafts may be due sooner than what is listed here.
+Please see the official class schedule above for the exact due dates and schedule.

 * Friday, August 23---Friday, Sept 6.: "Allegory of the Cave," Adichie, *Feminist Manifesto*, and Katie Merz's *Live the Questions* (informally known as "The Smokestack")